 Keep reading to learn more.

-Aromatherapy involves inhaling essential oils to improve your physical and emotional health.
+Aromatherapy involves inhaling essential oils to improve your physical and mental health.
 It’s used to reduce stress, improve sleep, and relieve pain.

 Some of the best essential oils for PMDD symptoms are:

 - clary sage to relieve menstrual cramps and anxiety

 - lavender to experience a calming effect

 - neroli to ease anxiety and relieve PMS

 - rose to reduce stress and relieve PMS